stefems/rover-challenge/README.md

   stays, their Search Score is equal to the Ratings Score.
 The idea is that as a sitter gets more reviews, we will weigh the Ratings Score more heavily.

-- Scores should be limited to two decimal places.
+- Scores should contain exactly two decimal places.

 ## Output a list of Sitters